🎉 Deloitte & Google recognized Open Loyalty as a Tech Rocketship!

 How can blockchain add value to loyalty programs?

-Providing value is always the most important factor to consider.
+Providing loyalty program members with value is always the most important factor to consider.
 In order to understand what kind of value we can expect the adoption of blockchain technology to deliver, we need to understand the latter’s strengths and weaknesses.

 Most crucially, however, blockchain is the digitization of rewards and the possibility of their transfers - between program members, but also with the added benefit of exchanging them across different loyalty programs.
-This freedom and flexibility are the bedrock of today’s global economy, and it's how loyal customers are made in 2022 and beyond.
+This freedom and flexibility are the bedrock of today’s global economy, and it's how loyal customers are made.

-What are some of its key use cases in loyalty?
+What are some of its key use cases in a loyalty program?

 There are, of course, many use cases of blockchain-based solutions in loyalty, but some of the most important ones are definitely: